 Tickets can be purchased both online or on-site.

 Mid-day Activities in Palm Springs

-Though Palm Springs is a small place compared to LA, it actually has some pretty cool attractions that are worth checking out.
-Depending on the time of year and the temperatures present during your visit, here are two different options you can consider.
+Though Palm Springs is a small place compared to LA, it packs a punch.
+Depending on the time of year (and the temperatures!) during your visit, you could consider either outdoor or indoor activities in the afternoon.